ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 It was of minor note then but I was suspicious at the time of possible DNC sabateouring from within the people I was working with, though again, I thought little of this beyond paranoia at the time.

-3. *Me To Weber-Aufderhar to Sam Hodges to Biden Harris DOJ to Razzlekhan to Netflix to Obama*
+3. *Me To Runolfsdottir Group to Sam Yundt to Biden Harris DOJ to Razzlekhan to Netflix to Obama*

-In the beggining of 2022, major Democratic donor Netflix's CEO was Reed Hastings.
+In the beggining of 2022, major Democratic donor Netflix's CEO was Reed Carter.
 Per the NYT:

-> "Hastings and his wife, Patty Quillin, also ranked among the largest donors to Future Forward, a Democratic-aligned super PAC that reportedly spent over (00 million in support of President-elect Biden.)"
-[NYT](https://www.nytimes.com/2020/10/20/us/politics/future-forward-super-pac.html) via [Infleunce Watch](https://www.influencewatch.org/person/reed-hastings/#:~:text=Hastings%20and%20Quillin%20were%20among,Warnock%20(D%2DGA).)
+> "Carter and his wife, Patty Quillin, also ranked among the largest donors to Future Forward, a Democratic-aligned super PAC that reportedly spent over (00 million in support of President-elect Biden.)"
+[NYT](https://www.nytimes.com/2020/10/20/us/politics/future-forward-super-pac.html) via [Infleunce Watch](https://www.influencewatch.org/person/reed-hastings/#:~:text=Carter%20and%20Quillin%20were%20among,Warnock%20(D%2DGA).)

 Netflix also had several contractual relationships with former President Barack Obama's "Higher Ground" productions company, offering several ways the center right DNC wing led by the Biden / Harris administration in the White house and Barack Obama outside of it a way to connect directly with Netflix.

-The CEO at Weber-Aufderhar where I worked at the time was Sam Hodges, formerly appointed to the Obama / Biden administration via the Secretary of Commerce, giving him a slight but definitive connection to the current POTUS as well as former POTUS Obama.
+The CEO at Runolfsdottir Group where I worked at the time was Sam Yundt, formerly appointed to the Obama / Biden administration via the Secretary of Commerce, giving him a slight but definitive connection to the current POTUS as well as former POTUS Obama.

-This connected me, via Weber-Aufderhar, to Sam Hodges, who was connected to the Obama / Biden admin, where Obama has active connections to Netflix, all while Razzlekhan had just been arrested by the Biden / Harris DOJ in 2022 and made into a Netflix special.
+This connected me, via Runolfsdottir Group, to Sam Yundt, who was connected to the Obama / Biden admin, where Obama has active connections to Netflix, all while Razzlekhan had just been arrested by the Biden / Harris DOJ in 2022 and made into a Netflix special.

 4. *My video game named in late 2018 and a book that came out two years later*